heitorsf/MNPyNotebook/README.md

 Follow the link that will be prompted on the screen.

-## Using MyBinder environment
+### 3) Using MyBinder environment

 If you can use the tool with another online environment, please access the link:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/deboramatoso/CBEB_2020/master)

-And insert the follow line under the first import to compile the mechanisms:
+And uncomment the follow line under the first import to compile the mechanisms:

                                      !nrnivmodl